SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 SPECS - SS, 2" wide, 1/4" thick, protrudes 1 7/8" above deck, two 3/8" holes for turnbuckles, top of hole is 1/4" from top of chain plate.
 TOP

 INSPECT - If a T-bolt toggle is bent, examine it closely for micro cracks using a magnifying glass.
-The stress cracks created while straightening a bent bolt should make it obvious that it MUST be replaced.
-Resist the temptation to straighten it unless you want to know where those micro cracks are.
+The stress cracks created while straightening a bent toggle should make it obvious that it MUST be replaced.
+Resist the temptation to straighten it unless you want to know where those micro cracks are!
 Chandlers sell just the toggle (bottom portion of a turnbuckle), making it an affordable repair compared to loosing the mast.
-I guess they realize sailors mess up occasionally!
+I guess they realize some sailors mess up occasionally!
 See Tech Tip F18 for mast stepping info.

 ISSUE 1 - The diameter of the clevis pin must match the diameter of the chain plate hole for full rated strength.
 This is NOT the case on the SJ23 where the factory chose to use a 1/4" pin through a 3/8" chain plate hole.
 This mismatch creates point loading on the pin which greatly reduces the effective strength of the pin.
-You can restore this with a snug fitting SS sleeve slipped over the pin to create a machine fit in the chain plate hole.
+You can restore the strength with a snug fitting SS sleeve slipped over the pin to create a machine fit in the chain plate hole.
 Ultimately a pin that matches the hole size is simpler and strongest.

 (factory turnbuckle)